Component Reference

 'http://localhost:8080/openidm/managed/user?_queryFilter=givenName+eq+"Peggy"'

-As already said, the components are familiar from most IDM platforms:
+As already stated, the components are familiar from most IDM platforms:

-• Audit – component for auditing of all triggered events and states
+• Audit – auditing of all triggered events and states

 • Repository – persistence layer for storing all managed objects